maaz-afzal/todo-app/README.md

 # Todo List App

-A simple and clean todo list application built with HTML, CSS and Javascript.
+A todo list app built with HTML, CSS, and JavaScript.

 ## Features